simonborer/db-course-2019/content/posts/the-1st-week.md

 			<figure>
 				<figcaption>There are keyboard shortcuts for this kind of thing that you'll want to familiarize yourself with.</figcaption>
 				<img src="/images/execute.png" alt="Execute script button"></figure>
+			<p>One more thing, just to give MySQL a slightly more 'generic' dialect of our SQL language, please run the following:</p>
+			<textarea data-code-mirror="sql" data-code-mirror-height="50">SET GLOBAL sql_mode='ANSI';</textarea>
+			<p>Vanilla MySQL has a few little quirks that we'll cover later on.
+The line of code above serves to "normalize" those quirks.</p>
 			<p>That's going to give us a real relational database to play with!
 But first, a little historical context :)</p>
 		</div>
 	</div>